From Ballot Box to Bunker

 You've read about it.
 You've watched the documentaries.
 But nothing prepares you for standing on the ground where it actually happened — where a democracy fell, where genocide was planned, and where the world went to war.

 This expert-led WW2 walking tour traces the rise and fall of the Third Reich across the city where it actually happened.
-At every stop, we explain what happened inside these buildings — the decisions, the ideology, the people who enabled it
+At every stop, we explain what happened inside these buildings — the decisions, the ideology, and the people who enabled it.

 These 2.5 hours will change how you understand the 20th century.